-(b) Written standard operating procedures shall be maintained and shall include all steps to be followed in the collection, processing, compatibility testing, storage, and distribution of blood and blood components for transfusion and further manufacturing purposes.
-Such procedures shall be available to the personnel for use in the areas where the procedures are performed.
-The written standard operating procedures shall include, but are not limited to, descriptions of the following, when applicable:
+(b) Establishments must establish, maintain, and follow written standard operating procedures for all steps in the collection, processing, compatibility testing, storage, and distribution of blood and blood components for allogeneic transfusion autologous transfusion, and further manufacturing purposes; for all steps in the investigation of product deviations related to §606.171; and for all steps in recordkeeping related to current good manufacturing practice and other applicable requirements and standards.
+Such procedures must be available to the personnel for use in the areas where the procedures are performed.
+The written standard operating procedures must include, but are not limited to, descriptions of the following, when applicable:

-(1) Criteria used to determine donor suitability, including acceptable medical history criteria.
+(1) Criteria used to determine donor eligibility, including acceptable medical history criteria.